Volunteer

 What Kind of Training is Provided?

 Our goal is to equip new volunteers with the training they need to be comfortable with their assignments.
-The 20-hour volunteer training covers:
+Volunteer training covers:

-How Do I Apply to Become a VNA Volunteer?
+How Do I Apply to Become an Elliot VNA Volunteer?

 Applicants must complete: